-Magnet Docs v1.1.4 archive about feed docs
+Magnet Docs v1.1.7 archive docs

 Tags And Authors

-Metadata at the top of each Markdown post can include Tags and or an Author.
+Metadata at the top of each Markdown post can include Tags and/or an Author.

 ---